swmwy/MiniCalc/README.md

 # MiniCalc
-The tiny calculator for day - to - day problems.
+MiniCalc is the miniature calculator that runs in the terminal.
+You can use it for any simple 2 - term problem

+## Installation Instructions

+### Linux